bgatos/Digital-Scholarly-EditionsGR-workshop/getting_started.md

 <h2>2.
 Install eXist  - download installation </h2>
-<p>We will be using the <a href="http://exist-db.org/exist/apps/homepage/index.html">Open Source native XML database eXist</a> during the last sessions of our seminar.
+<p>We will use the <a href="http://exist-db.org/exist/apps/homepage/index.html">Open Source native XML database eXist</a> during the last sessions of our seminar.

 You can download the latest (3.1.1.) version of eXist by following the <a href="http://exist-db.org/exist/apps/doc/quickstart.xml">Instructions/Quick start</a> from here https://bintray.com/existdb/releases/exist/3.1.1/view </p>